rdouglascox/logic_lectures/source/10_trees_for_PL.md

 ---

-- what about the other assignment, on which $B$ is true?
+- what about the other assignment, on which $B$ is satisfiable?

 . . .